10 Tyres, wheels and hubs

 v.
 ‘RACING PURPOSES ONLY’.

-e) a tyre that has had all its manufacturer / brand / model information removed so that the tyre can no longer be identified (Figure 10-1-4).
+9. A tyre has had any of the following information removed or concealed so that the tyre can no longer be identified (Figure 10-1-4):

 Wheels (see also Introduction 3.1.2: Note 3)